Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Fine-Tuning Open-Source Vision-Language Models

 \textbf{Baseline Models.} We evaluate six representative lightweight multimodal models as our baselines: DeepSeek-VL-1.3B-Chat\footnote{\url{https://github.com/deepseek-ai/DeepSeek-VL}} (\cite{lu2024deepseekvlrealworldvisionlanguageunderstanding}), InternVL2-1B, InternVL2.5-1B, InternVL2.5-1B-MPO\footnote{\url{https://github.com/OpenGVLab/InternVL}}, Janus-1.3B\footnote{\url{https://github.com/deepseek-ai/Janus}} (\cite{wu2024janusdecouplingvisualencoding}), and mPLUG-Owl3-1B-241014\footnote{\url{https://github.com/X-PLUG/mPLUG-Owl}} (\cite{ye2024mplugowl3longimagesequenceunderstanding}).

 \textbf{Experiment Details.} We fine-tuned each model using the training set described in Section \ref{section3.5} and evaluated their performance on the same evaluation dataset introduced in Section \ref{section4.2}, enabling a direct comparison before and after fine-tuning.
-The evaluation followed the protocol outlined in Section \ref{section4.1}, assessing model outputs along three dimensions: graph parsing accuracy (GPA), reasoning consistency and completeness (RCC), and instructional reasoning accuracy (IRA).
+The evaluation followed the protocol outlined in Section \ref{section4.1}, assessing model outputs along three dimensions.
 Scores were assigned using GPT-4o as an automatic evaluation.
 The feasibility and reliability of this automatic evaluation approach were thoroughly validated in the previous section.
+See Appendix~\ref{appendix:compute_resources} for more implementation details.